 I don’t want to move.
 I don’t care.

-What have I got?
+What have I got to scratch with?
 A little karabiner; the silly ones posers use to hang their keys on.
-I only wear it because Emily said…
+I only wear it because Emily bought it.

 I love you